abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Interlude: Naturality in product group operations
 ---

-Now, we will show that the group operation of product groups is actually a natural transformation.
-To understand why, let's look at the equations once more.
+Now, we will have a really peculiar interlude, in which we will show that the group operation of product groups is actually a natural transformation.

+To understand why this is the case, let's look at the equations once more.

 ![Equations of the product of numbers and colors](../11_natural_transformations/product_group_equations.svg)

-We said that in order for the solutions for this equations, to make sense, they would have to work for all monoids, not just numbers and colors,in other words, there should be a mechanism that, given two monoids, produces a third one.
-This mechanism can be nothing more and nothing less of a polymorphic function.
+We said that in order for the solutions for this equations, to make sense, they would have to work for all monoids, not just numbers and colors.
+In other words, there should be a mechanism that, given two monoids, produces a third one.
+This mechanism can be nothing more (and nothing less) than a polymorphic function.

 $$\forall G H. G \to H \to G \times H$$